kv-gokul/MnSMovies/README.md

 # MnSMovies
 Sample project for MnS by fetching the now playing movies from TMDB API database.
-Replace your TMDB API in the MnSMoviesConstants.java.
+Replace your TMDB API KEY in the MnSMoviesConstants.java.